All Episodes

 Bears don't know any different.

-Just keep the water cold, give constantly shove ice in there, big blocks of ice, and the polar bears are fine.
+Just keep the water cold, constantly shove ice in there, big blocks of ice, and the polar bears are fine.

 They don't know any difference.

-Like the spotted owl who lives in a Kmart sign.
+Like the spotted owl who lives at a Kmart sign if it can't find an old tree.

-Did the rolling uh hunger strike.
+Did the rolling hunger strike?

-Uh don't want to belabor that anymore.
+Don't want to belabor that anymore.

-I'm trying to go here in uh order, and I'm trying to find the story on spelling.
+I'm trying to find the story on spelling.

 Must have it near the top here.